 Global Governance • Philanthropy • Health Security

 Welcome!
 I am an incoming Postdoctoral Fellow at the University of Maryland School of Public Policy and the Pandemics and Borders project, as well as a PhD Candidate in Political Science at Northeastern University.
-I hold additional affiliations as a Research Associate at the Center for International and Security Studies at Maryland (CISSM) and as a Visiting Researcher at the Harvard Humanitarian Initiative.
+I hold an additional affiliation as a Research Associate at the Center for International and Security Studies at Maryland (CISSM) and was previously a Visiting Researcher at the Harvard Humanitarian Initiative.

 My research focuses on global governance, international organizations, health security, and philanthropy.
 My primary research agenda examines how private foundations engage with global health institutions during crises.
 Other research areas include U.S. foreign policy, humanitarian response, and climate security.
 My research and commentary on these topics has appeared in outlets including International Studies Review, BMJ Global Health, Global Health Governance, the Washington Post’s Monkey Cage, and CNN International.